dannyhlee/training-code/review-answers-wk2.md

 #### What are some of the data types included in BSON?

-Along with String, BSON stores its numbers in native format (32/62 bit Integer, Double for floating point values, Boolean, Arrays, Objects, Null, Timestamp, Date, Md5 Binary Data, ObjectID and RegExp.
+Along with String, BSON stores its numbers in native format (32/64-bit Integer, Double for floating point values, Boolean, Arrays, Objects, Null, Timestamp, Date, Md5 Binary Data, ObjectID and RegExp.

 #### What is an ObjectId?